jeffreykhong1/AID.One-App-Demo/README.md

 # Project Title

-A proof-of-concept mobile implementation of a validated artificial intelligence based personalized dosing platform intended for clinician use.
+A proof-of-concept mobile implementation of a validated artificial intelligence-based personalized dosing platform intended for clinician use.
 Technology developed by Dean Ho and Chih-ming Ho Labs

 ## AID.One